 Contractor's residential treatment and withdrawal management programs provide comprehensive treatment services to adult men and women, over the age of eighteen (18), in a carefully structured and supportive environment with a high degree of accountability.
 Contractor shall provide an integrated continuum of care for a client that focuses on each unique individual and his/her family system.
 Contractor shall provide a safe, supportive, social model, non-medical model treatment environment 24 hours/ 7 days a week.
 Contractor will be co-occurring disorder and Rapid Re-Housing competent, accept clients who are receiving Medication Assisted Treatment, and connect clients to employment and related services as soon as possible.
-Clients may stay in residential treatment for varying lengths of time based on an assessment and treatment authorization from County.
-The individual treatment authorization will be for a maximum of 30 calendar days.
-Contractor will submit to the county in writing a treatment extension request, including an American Society of Addiction Medicine (ASAM) criteria Level of Care (LOC) assessment, documenting the need for the extension of residential treatment services.
-Any additional authorization is not to exceed 30 calendar days.
-The Addiction Severity Index (ASI) -Edition #5 along with the ASAM criteria will be administered to all clients entering any level of treatment.
+Clients may stay in residential treatment for varying lengths of time based on the ASAM assessment and treatment authorization from County.
+The Addiction Severity Index (ASI) - Edition #5 along with the ASAM criteria will be administered to all clients entering any level of treatment.
 A substance use related disorder, and mental health diagnosis, if appropriate, diagnosis will be established completed on all clients using the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Clients will be moved to the least restrictive level of care appropriate based on clinical staffing case review (including ASAM, ASI, and DSM diagnosis).
 Clients with a score of placing in Level 3.1 or 3.5 on ASAM will be admitted to residential treatment.
 Discharge planning will commence upon entry into the treatment program.
 Contractor shall foster conditions which will support reintegration of the client into the community by providing a stable residential situation and partnering with the client on active discharge planning.
 Contractor shall maintain at all times trained, skilled paid staff on every shift.
 All staff providing direct alcohol and other drug (AOD) services to the residents of the program must be either registered or certified with a DHCS approved certifying organization.
 A certified addictions counselor shall be on site at least 16 hours per day.
 The Contractor shall maintain a documented staffing plan that covers staffing strategies for business hours, after hours and weekends.
 The plan will detail the use of peer volunteers and paid staff, and the minimum qualifications required for each position and/or situation.